 Focussing on advanced animal behaviour topics, students will develop research questions and methods, complete the research and analyse and present the results.
 Students will prepare a research proposal of at least 1000-1500 words (10% course grade), and present their study in either an up to 10 minute oral presentation or a poster presentation (10% course grade).
 The presentation type for individual students will be conveyed at the start of the course.
 Students will also present the results in a written report of at least 2000-2500 words (40% course grade).

 Due Date: Various dates

-Students are required to complete an approved placement of at least 140 hours at a site relevant to animal behaviour.
+Students are required to complete an approved placement of at least 120 hours at a site relevant to animal behaviour.
 Students will write two diary entries of up to 1000 words that describe workplace activities and provide a personal reflection.

 Host organisation Supervisor feedback 5%

 If an extension is not applied for, or not granted, then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension will be marked and 50% deducted.
 Hence, it can only receive a maximum of 50% of the marks available for that assignment.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.